zecke/grafana/docs/sources/http_api/annotations.md

 # Annotations resources / actions

 This is the API documentation for the new Grafana Annotations feature released in Grafana 4.6.
-Annotations are saved in the Grafana database (sqlite, mysql or postgres).
+Annotations are saved in the Grafana database (sqlite or postgres).
 Annotations can be global annotations that can be shown on any dashboard by configuring an annotation data source - they are filtered by tags.
 Or they can be tied to a panel on a dashboard and are then only shown on that panel.

 ## Find Annotations